molly/manager-README/README.md

 Some weeks, my schedule can be pretty full.
 Other weeks it's not so bad.
 If you need to chat, you have a few options.

 1. Snag me at my desk.
-An important thing to know about me: if I have headphones on, it does _not_ mean I am "in the zone" or expect not to be interrupted.
-I'm probably just enjoying some music!
+An important thing to know about me: if I have headphones on, it does _not_ mean I am "in the zone" or expect not to be interrupted (I'm probably just enjoying some music).
 Feel free to grab my attention (preferably by waving in my periphery or tapping my desk—I get a little startled sometimes if someone unexpectedly taps me :neutral_face:) If I'm about to have to run off for a meeting or somesuch, I'll let you know and figure out a better time to chat.
 2. Slack me or email me.
 Even if you want an in-person meeting, just message me to let me know you want to talk and I'll make time.
 If you would rather talk about something over email or message, that's fine too.
 3. Throw something on my calendar.
 If I am scheduled for an interview or a businessy meeting and you invite me to a meeting, I may chat with you and reschedule.
 If you see that I've blocked off the day as a "meeting-free day", that does not apply to you—it's more to discourage folks from scheduling non-urgent meetings that day that could be scheduled otherwise.
 If you need to talk, schedule over this as much as you need.